vladcalin/gemstone/docs/creating_a_service.rst

 Basic example
 -------------

-In order to create a simple microservice, you have to subclass the :py:class:`pymicroservice.PyMicroService` base class:
+In order to create a simple microservice, you have to subclass the :py:class:`gemstone.MicroService` base class:

 ::

-    class HelloWorldService(PyMicroService):
+    class HelloWorldService(MicroService):
         name = "hello.world.service"
         host = "127.0.0.1"
         port = 5000